 El Rito strives to return local news

-(EDITOR’S NOTE: This column is an opinion piece from Richard Connor, editor and publisher of the five newspapers of El Rito Media.)

-Welcome to today’s Alamogordo Daily News, now owned by local New Mexico investors, El Rito Media, LLC.
+Welcome to today’s Ruidoso News, now owned by local New Mexico investors, El Rito Media, LLC.

 It is our intention to return your newspaper to you.

-Note: (EDITOR’S NOTE: This column is an opinion piece from Richard L. Connor, editor and publisher of the five newspapers of El Rito Media.)